Morning class begins November 10, 2020 (10am – 1pm)

 Upon successful completion, you will receive your Certificate of Achievement.
 This certifies that you have successfully completed the Heal Center’s comprehensive Reflexology Course.

 - $100 deposit due at registration.
 On the first day of class, you choose to pay the balance in full ($25 discount) or choose the payment plan option (see details below).

 - All in-class supplies

-After registration with $100 deposit you may choose to:
+After registration of $100 deposit you may choose to:

 Optional Payment plan (after registration deposit)

-> First payment is due at first class.
+* First installment is due at first class.

-- Payment plan requires a credit or debit card on file secured by processor.
+- Payment plan requires a credit or debit card on file secured by our processor.

 When to Register